matvei77/claude-ai-downloader/README.md

 - **Real-time Updates**: Must click export button; doesn't auto-export
 - **Formatting**: Some special formatting in Claude's responses may not be preserved perfectly

-## 🔐 Privacy & Security
+## Privacy & Security

-- ✅ All processing happens locally in your browser
+- All processing happens locally in your browser
-- ✅ No data is sent to external servers
+- No data is sent to external servers
-- ✅ No tracking or analytics
+- No tracking or analytics
-- ✅ Open source - inspect the code yourself
+- Open source - inspect the code yourself
-- ✅ Only requests minimal required permissions
+- Only requests minimal required permissions

-## 📝 Permissions Explained
+## Permissions Explained

 - **activeTab** - Access current Claude.ai page to read conversation
 - **downloads** - Save markdown file to your computer
 - **storage** - (Optional) Save user preferences
 - **host_permissions** - Only works on claude.ai domains

-## 🤝 Contributing
+## Contributing

-Contributions are welcome!
-Feel free to:
+Contributions are welcome:
 - Report bugs via GitHub Issues
 - Suggest features or improvements
 - Submit pull requests